dosorior/irreversibility-biometric-face-templates-main/README.md

 ![Results of Gender Prediction after face reconstruction](figures/gender_prediction.png)

+- Low probability of gender prediction on protected face embeddings among the different classifiers as a function of K is perceived.

 #### Accuracy of Face Reconstruction

 ![Reversibility success rates - RSRs (in %) for different combinations of K (size of embedding) and P (block size for permutation)](figures/Face_reconstruction_acc.png)

+- It should be also observed that the results attained for lower P values are directly proportional to the K values, i.e. RSR improves as P and K drop.

+- This observation could be explained due to the minimum information (entropy) that is managed across the blocks in the shuffling process which offers “useful” guesses of the floating-point values in the face reconstruction process.

 #### Examples of face reconstruction for original face embeddings (i.e. unprotected embeddings) and for protected face embeddings.

 ![Examples of Face reconstruction](figures/face_reconst_examples.png)

+- Examples of faces reconstructed from different permutations that also reveal gender information.

 ### Citation